Search Knowledge Base by Keyword

 Here we list the advantages and disadvantages of each type force shunt measurement method described above.

 The advantages of using strain gauges for force shunt measurements are:

-- They are suitable for highly filigree structures with only small forces on the gauge since they avoid unintended force shunts that a load cell structural element could create on delicate structures.
+- They are best for highly filigree structures with only small forces on the gauge, since they avoid unintended force shunts that a load cell structural element could create on delicate structures.